ullagallu-ds/my-notes/interview/basic-interview.md

 # Remembering points
 - Currently, my role demands a different set of tools, but I am good with the tools I have worked on.
 I can quickly learn and adapt to new technologies as required.

+# Tell me about yourself

+Hi, I'm Sivaramakrishna, a DevOps Engineer with 4 years of hands-on experience at Vaayuja Info Solutions.
+I specialize in automating build and deployment processes for applications running on Amazon EKS, and I’ve been actively involved in setting up CI/CD pipelines for various types of applications.

+As part of my role, I integrate security tools into the pipeline to catch vulnerabilities early in the development cycle.
+I manage infrastructure using Terraform, and have strong hands-on experience with tools like Docker, Kubernetes, AWS, Jenkins, GitHub Actions, and Helm.

+I’ve also implemented robust monitoring and logging solutions using Prometheus, Grafana, CloudWatch, and the Elastic Stack to ensure application and infrastructure reliability.
+I actively provide on-call support and collaborate closely with cross-functional teams to streamline operations.

+One of the key projects I contributed to was the migration of applications from virtual machines to a serverless architecture.
+I developed reusable Terraform modules for provisioning infrastructure involving ECS, S3, CloudFront, and other AWS services.

+Overall, I’m passionate about building efficient DevOps workflows that enable faster, more reliable, and secure deployments.